mattkimber/gorender_settings_tutorial/README.md

 them, it's now safe to put effort into the model.

-We are now very close to the original style (albeit with a few differences, voxel rendering still has a way to go!)4
+We are now very close to the original style (albeit with a few differences, voxel rendering still has a way to go!)

 ![](history/5/progress.png)